Clemapfel/jluna/docs/installation.md

 target_link_libraries(MY_EXECUTABLE ${JLUNA_LIB} ${JLUNA_C_ADAPTER_LIB} ${JULIA_LIB})
 ```

-We again safe and close the file, then create our own build folder and run cmake, just like we did with `jluna` before
+We again save and close the file, then create our own build folder and run cmake, just like we did with `jluna` before

 ```bash
 # in ~/my_project